A $1.2 million competition to advance how we measure Earth’s magnetic field.

 - Phase 2 winners announcedSeptember 2019

-Phase 2 will be open to solvers from Phase 1, as well as new solvers who did not participate in the first phase of the challenge.Detailed Schedule
+Phase 2 is open to solvers from Phase 1, as well as new solvers who did not participate in the first phase of the challenge.Detailed Schedule